 Keswick has a long heritage of mining; when Queen Elizabeth I enacted legislation aimed at improving the English mining industry she encouraged German miners to settle in the country.
-A thriving community settled near Keswick, and operated copper mines in Borrowdale and Newlands Valley, as well as a smelter in nearby Brigham.
-Graphite mines opened in 1555 and the Cumberland Pencil Company was for many years one of the principle employers in Keswick.
+A thriving community settled near Keswick and operated copper mines in Borrowdale and Newlands Valley, as well as a smelter in nearby Brigham.
+Graphite mines opened in 1555 and the Cumberland Pencil Company was for many years one of the principal employers in Keswick.
 The company has a museum near its works yard at Greta Bridge.

-A popular attraction is the Keswick Museum and Art Gallery, located on the north east side of town in Fitz Park, where visitors can see a scale model of the Lake District; an invaluable aid to planning travel!.
+A popular attraction is the Keswick Museum and Art Gallery, located on the north-east side of town in Fitz Park, where visitors can see a scale model of the Lake District; an invaluable aid to planning travel!.
 Just outside Keswick is Castlerigg Stone Circle, one of the most atmospheric such circles in England.
 Located in a natural amphitheatre in the hills, Castlerigg can be reached by easy walks.